jeffreysorgen/golf-club-sensors/activity.md

 - Using a [**battery-only**](#current-development-solution) solution, was **not** able to discover _"Arduino Environment Sensor"_ in nRF Connect
 - For the **[_magic-wand_](#digging-deeper-into-the-magic-wand)** example, using battery-only solution, the computer **can** discover the BLE service as expected
 - Evidently, the _RoboCraze_ solution kept the cable plugged into the computer, and seems to be _reliant_ on that particular configuration.
 I could troubleshoot the _RoboCraze_ code, but I am going to find a different example instead.

-##### *(TL;DR)*
+#### Keep trying:
 *We should try out other BLE examples, and find a BLE sketch that works better than [the one](#try-the-ble-example-sketch) from _RoboCraze_.
 This example doesn't work battery-only, and importing line-by-line from that example into my IMU sketch produces the same problem, plus one more.
-My integraged, IMU/BLE configuration ended up functioning similarly, but the result was a **hex value** rather than readable data.
+My integrated IMU/BLE configuration ended up functioning similarly, but the result in _nRF Connect_ displayed a **hex value** rather than readable data.
-While it would be good to **learn** how to transform from hex value into a readable one, I'm inclined to do that later, if it's still a problem, after I've explored some other examples.*
+While it would be good to **learn** how to transform from hex value into a readable one, I'm inclined to do that later if it's still a problem, after I've explored some other examples.*

 I really need to pair up Arduino microcontroller programming with BLE functionality.
 I understand client/server and the terminology variations and service/characteristics concepts.